-/s/ BDO USA, LLP Salt Lake City, Utah September 19, 2017 (December 26, 2017 as to the effects of the second restatement described in Note 13 and the reverse split described in Note 1)
+/s/ BDO USA, LLP Salt Lake City, Utah September 19, 2017

 Report of Independent Registered Public Accounting Firm

 Board of Directors and Stockholders Amedica Corporation Salt Lake City, Utah

 We have audited the accompanying consolidated balance sheet of Amedica Corporation (the "Company") as of December 31, 2015 and the related consolidated statements of operations, stockholders' equity, and cash flows for the year then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.